bennyhuo/KotlinBlogTranslation/original/Ranges Reloaded.md

 <p></p>
 {% endraw %}

 What if you want to iterate over numbers in reversed order?
 It’s simple.
-You can use downTo() function defined in standard library:
+You can use <tt>downTo()</tt> function defined in standard library:

 {% raw %}
 <p></p>